Growing Health Sciences in Spokane

 The University of Washington serves everyone, in every corner of the state.

-For the past 25 years, University of Washington School of Medicine has held the No. 1uw-white-coat-web ranking in the nation in both family medicine and rural medicine training in U.S. News & World Report’s Best Graduate Schools.
-UWSOM has also held the No. 1 ranking in primary care training for 22 of the past 23 years.
+For the past 25 years, University of Washington School of Medicine has held the No. 1 ranking in the nation in both family medicine and rural medicine training in U.S. News & World Report’s Best Graduate Schools.
+UWSOM has also held the No. 1 ranking in primary care training for close to 50 years.

 In 2015, the American Medical Association named UWSOM one of 20 medical schools to join its Accelerating Change in Medical Education Consortium to create the “medical school of the future.”